The Most Eco-Friendly Christmas Tree

 Real Christmas Trees

 Much like the fruit and vegetables we eat, real Christmas trees are grown as a crop with the purpose of being cut down.
 To help keep their business going and make sure they always have healthy trees, Christmas tree farmers typically plant 4 or 5 new trees for every one they cut.

 To help make your real Christmas tree even more environmentally friendly, try to buy from your local tree farm instead of a corner lot or big box store.

 When you buy from a local tree farm, you’re cutting back on carbon emissions from long-distance transportation and contributing to your local economy.

-When the holidays are over, you have several options for how to recycle your tree.
+When the holidays are over, you have several ways you can recycle your Christmas tree.

 If you have the capabilities, mulch the tree on your property so you can use it in your garden and flower beds when spring comes.
 This creates a sustainable and closed-loop cycle that makes as little waste as possible.

 If that’s not an option, check with your local community.
 Many towns and cities have a curbside tree recycling program.
 When they collect the tree, they’ll turn it into mulch or compost to use around the community.